• The Cedars

 The Cedars

-Visit the historic home of one of Australia's most noted landscape artists, Sir Hans Heysen, one of the country’s most intact and best preserved historic homes.
-You can also see where he worked, Australia’s oldest artist’s studio and also the studio of his daughter Nora Heysen, the first woman to win the prestigious Archibald Prize for portraiture as well as the country’s first female war artist.
+Visit one of the country’s most intact and best preserved houses, the historic home of one of Australia's most notable landscape artists, Sir Hans Heysen.
+See where he worked, now Australia’s oldest preserved artist’s studio, and also the original studio of his accomplished artist daughter, Nora Heysen, the first woman to win the prestigious Archibald Prize for portraiture as well as the country’s first female war artist.